 Last, but definitely not least, was the School of Languages and Linguistics End of Year Ball (wow, that’s a mouthful!).
 Holly and I have been organising this since September and has caused us a lot of stress.
 I was ready multiple times to just cancel the whole thing, but I’m so glad I didn’t.
 It really was an amazing night and I had a great time.
 It was amazing to end the year celebrating and I wouldn’t have it another way.

 Well, that’s it!
 I’ve made some incredible memories with people who I hope will be in my life for a long time.
 It’s been a busy couple of months, and it’s been difficult.
 Stress really took it’s toll on me, symptoms have flared, I’ve cried, a lot!
 But somehow, I managed to get through.
-I’m on the other side, I’m still smiling and I am so ready to start my life outside University now.
+I’m on the other side, I’m still smiling and I am so ready to start my life outside Uni now.
 I have a lot of things changing for me but I’m excited to see where life takes me!

 What have you been up to over the past couple of months?
 Have you finished Uni too?

 Until next time,